Ian Fraser journalist, author, broadcaster

 INDEPENDENCE.
 If the opinion polls are to be believed it is a state that appeals to only about one-quarter of the Scottish electorate.
 But in the more rarefied world of corporate finance advice, it’s fast becoming a highly saleable commodity.

-Many clients are openly fearful of being steered into the wrong sort of deal by the large investment banks for which independence is rapidly becoming an alien term.
+Many clients are fearful of being steered into the wrong sort of deal by the large investment banks for which independence is becoming an alien term.

-Increasingly owned by multi-faceted financial giants such as HSBC, Deutsche Bank and Citigroup, there’s a growing suspicion that such organisations are likely to be swayed by self-interest.
-For example, they might push a corporate client into a particular fund-raising method simply because it enables them to feed extra business into a hungry part of their many-tentacled organisation.
-In the City of London, this sort of thing does happen!
+Increasingly owned by post “Big Bang” financial behemoths, there’s a growing suspicion that such organisations are likely to be swayed by self-interest and conflicts of interest.
+For example, they might push a corporate client into a particular fund-raising method simply because it enables them to feed extra business into a hungry part of their sprawling financial group.

 British Linen Advisers, born in February 2000, could not have come on to the scene at a more auspicious time.

-This has created an environment in which the ability to give truly objective corporate finance advice is becoming an increasingly valuable commodity.
+In such an environment the ability to give truly objective and independent corporate finance advice is valuable.
 British Linen Advisers, an Edinburgh-based corporate finance house which specialises in advice on debt-financing, equity and corporate transactions, has quickly carved itself a valuable niche in the small and mid-cap sector.

 “People often have a problem with taking advice from the same organisation they bank with,” said Mary Campbell, one of the group’s founding directors.
 “There is a fear of having all your apples in the same barrel.”